 The document edition is written in the format Edition x.x.
-Documents are given a primary revision number e.g. Edition 1.0, Edition 2.0 when the document requires Council approval and a secondary revision number e.g. Edition 1.1, Edition 1.2 when the changes are minor and/or editorial corrections and do not require Council approval.
+Documents are given a primary revision number e.g., Edition 1.0, Edition 2.0 when the document requires Council approval and a secondary revision number e.g., Edition 1.1, Edition 1.2 when the changes are minor and/or editorial corrections and do not require Council approval.
+The text is written in the Edition number style.